 Parenting After Parting

-The sessions cover issues such as what to say to children about separation and divorce, how children can be affected when parents split up, how to help children to manage grief and loss constructively and how to establish a parenting relationship with your ex.
+As part of our well-being hub and family support services, we run Parenting After Parting workshops which focus on helping you to help your children through divorce and separation.
+The workshops cover what to say to children about separation, how children can be affected when parents split up, how to help children to manage grief and loss constructively and how to establish a parenting relationship with your ex-partner.

-Comments from people who have attended workshops include:
+Feedback from those who have attended the workshops includes:

 “It reinforced my belief that the child comes first”